hrcheung/carbon-neutrality-paper/README.md

 ## Overview
-This paper leveraged MATLAB R2023a and according toolboxes to
+This example leveraged MATLAB R2023a and according toolboxes to
 1. predict carbon emission for US, UK, China and Japan with **Time Varying Parameter Vector Auto Regression** (TVP-VAR) time series model
 2. add **Monte Carlo Simulation** to the TVP-VAR Model to simulate the carbon emission path to achieve carbon neutrality goals in 2050.
 3. introduce **Long Short-term Memory** Deep Learning model as an alternative way to predict carbon emission